-The Department of Transportation, Logistics, and Finance offers a master's degree and a graduate certificate in Transportation and Urban Systems.
-The degree is awarded through the College of Business in collaboration with the Upper Great Plains Transportation Institute to provide high-quality graduate programs for students.
-The program's interdisciplinary approach attracts students with backgrounds in transportation and logistics, agribusiness, applied economics, engineering, construction management, emergency management, finance, geosciences, and supply chain management.
+The Department of Transportation, Logistics, and Finance offers an online master's degree and an online graduate certificate in Transportation and Urban Systems.
+The degree/certificate is awarded through the College of Business in collaboration with the Upper Great Plains Transportation Institute to provide high-quality graduate programs for students.
+The program's interdisciplinary approach attracts students with backgrounds in transportation and logistics, agribusiness, applied economics, civil engineering, construction management, emergency management, finance, geosciences, industrial/manufacturing engineering, and supply chain management.

 This non-thesis degree is primarily intended for professional planners and engineers.
-Students in the M.S. and MTUS programs select from the same set of core courses.
-However, students enrolled in the non-thesis (MTUS) program have more opportunities for synthesis of practice and additional course work, with less emphasis on research.
+Students enrolled in the MTUS program have more opportunities for synthesis of practice and additional course work, with less emphasis on research.

-This program is primarily targeted at practicing professionals who wish to gain additional knowledge in the emerging fields of transportation and urban systems.
-The certificate requires a minimum of nine credits to be awarded.
+This program is primarily targeted at practicing professionals who are unable to study in residency, but who wish to gain additional knowledge in the emerging fields of transportation and urban systems.